Live Earth (2007 concert): Bob Geldof and Live 8

 Before the goals of the concerts were announced on June 28, the concert was criticised by Live Aid organiser Bob Geldof and Roger Daltrey of The Who about a lack of a final goal.
 Geldof said in an interview on 15 May 2007, that the concerts are a waste of time because "Everybody's known about global warming for years."
 Geldof said he would organise a concert like Live Earth only if he "could go on stage and announce concrete environmental measures from the American presidential candidates, Congress, or major corporations."

 A spokesman for Live Earth responded to Geldof, saying that the concerts were intended to raise awareness about the dangers of climate change.
 "People are aware of global warming but millions are not doing anything about changing their lifestyles."

 BBC coverage of the London venue

-The BBC, which televised the concert in the United Kingdom, received a total of 413 complaints because coverage of Metallica's live set was cut short, and approximately 130 complaints concerning swearing as the BBC had shown the concert before the watershed time of 9pm, this includes Chris Rock jokingly calling the crowd "motherfuckers".
+The BBC, which televised the concert in the United Kingdom, received a total of 413 complaints because coverage of Metallica's live set was cut short, and approximately 130 complaints concerning swearing as the BBC had shown the concert before the watershed time of 9pm, this includes Chris Rock jokingly calling the crowd "motherfuckers", and another incident where Rock proclaimed the N-word while sitting next to Ricky Gervais.
 The BBC later apologised for cutting away from footage of Metallica, and both during and after the concert for the bad language.
-On 12 April 2008, an Ofcom broadcast was shown on BBC1, apologising again for the 'offensive language.'
+On 12 April 2008, an Ofcom summary of adjudication was shown on BBC1, apologising again for the 'offensive language.'